 For example, your company wants to boost revenue and the executives want to accomplish this by releasing a new product line.
 Your data analysts spend loads of time and resources analyzing which products fit best for the new launch.

 However, after analyzing the data, your analysts discover the problem isn’t with your products.
 It’s your flawed sales process and low customer satisfaction.
-With this insight, your team realizes it can boost revenue with sales and customer service training at a fraction of the price.
+With this insight, your team realizes it can boost revenue at a fraction of the price.

 Data analysts understand the importance of probing every angle of the question they’re trying to solve.
 They need to bring unbiased advice to their superiors and use the correct metrics to reach a decision.

-After the data analyst understands the question in its entirety, they need to uncover the raw data that leads them to the best answer.
+After the data analyst understands the question, they need to uncover the raw data that leads them to the best answer.
 In some cases, this includes quantitative data, and in others, it includes qualitative data.

 The data analyst’s job is to understand how to obtain the required data.
-Whether they collect the data through social media monitoring, website analytics, or online tracking, the next step is to clean the data.
+Whether the data is collected and analyzed with social media monitoring, website analytics, or online tracking, the next step is to clean the data.

-When your data analyst first collects data, it will still be in raw form, meaning it will still have errors, which means it will need organization.
-To clean the data so it’s suitable for analysis, you can use various tools and techniques such as custom algorithms, generic software, and exploratory analyses to get it into a suitable state.
+When your data analyst first collects data, it will still be in raw form.
+This means it will still have errors, and need organization.
+To clean the data for analysis, you can use custom algorithms, generic software, and exploratory analyses.

 Data cleaning tasks entail removing errors, duplicates, and outliers, eradicating unwanted data, structuring data in valuable ways, and filling gaps.
 After cleaning the data, the data analyst needs to validate the data.

 After cleaning and validating the dataset, the analyst should be ready to analyze the data.
-There are different types of data analysis, and part of their challenge is identifying the best approach based on four data analysis types.
+There are different types of quantitative data analysis:

 - Descriptive analysis– Analyses what happened based on the data.